Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 16.39.39 UTC
+- WIB: Sabtu, 21 Februari 2026 17.38.29 UTC
-- WITA: Sabtu, 21 Februari 2026 17.39.39 UTC
+- WITA: Sabtu, 21 Februari 2026 18.38.29 UTC
-- WIT: Sabtu, 21 Februari 2026 18.39.39 UTC
+- WIT: Sabtu, 21 Februari 2026 19.38.29 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny